Galeote Pereira: Language

 Several references to (Chinese) interpreters, or problems arising in their absence, indicate that few if any Portuguese prisoners spoke much Chinese, at least in the beginning.
 There is no explicit information on how much Chinese Pereira learned even by the end of his enforced stay in the country.

 Other notable elements of Pereira's account

 Like Gaspar da Cruz a few years later, Pereira is dismayed at the prevalence and common acceptance of homosexual liaisons:

 The greatest fault we do find in them is sodomy, a vice very common in the meanest sort, and nothing strange among the best.

 Marco Polo, too, had found the practice quite as prevalent and accepted under the Mongol-ruled Yuan.

-But too like Polo, Pereira has some surprising lacunae: he makes not one reference to the widespread, customary practice of foot binding (six hundred years old in his time, three in Polo's).
+But too like Polo, Pereira has some lacunae: he makes not one reference to the widespread, customary practice of foot binding (six hundred years old in his time, three in Polo's).
 Nor does he mention the use of the herb Camellia sinensis (tea), nor the unique character of the Empire's writing system nor to its marvelous facilities for the printing thereof.